Codeplain-ai/plain2code_client/docs/starting_a_plain_project_from_scratch.md

 - Display The Array.

     ***Acceptance Tests:***
+    - The App should display the sorted array in a readable format
+    - The App should preserve all original values in The Array (no data loss)

-    - The App should exit with status code 0 indicating successful execution
+    - The App should handle arrays with single elements correctly
-    - The App should complete execution in under 1 second
+    - Complete the execution in under 1 second

 ```

-### Template System
-- `{% include %}` syntax allows you to use predefined templates.

 ## 3. Configure config.yaml